folk21/stock-calculators/README.md

 - `0 <= lowPrices[i] <= highPrices[i]`.
 - All timestamps belong to that specific calendar day.
 - You can complete at most one transaction: buy once and sell once later.
+- Buying and selling may happen on **different trading days** as long as the sell day is strictly later in the series (i.e. `sellDay > buyDay`), which matches the “sell once later” requirement.
 - If buying and selling happen on the **same trading day**, the buy time must be strictly earlier than the sell time for that day (i.e. `lowTime < highTime`).